Tanya Plibersek: Women's issues

-As Minister for the Status of Women, Plibersek convened the National Council to Reduce Violence against Women and their Children in May 2008, and released the National Council's Plan for Australia to Reduce Violence Against Women and their Children in March 2009.
+As Minister for the Status of Women, Plibersek convened the National Council to Reduce Violence against Women and their Children in May 2008, and released the National Council's Plan for Australia to Reduce Violence Against Women and their Children in March 2009 – the first in Australian history.
 Plibersek also addressed the 2009 United Nations International Women's Day event, attended by United Nations Secretary General Ban Ki-moon, and announced Australia's formal accession to the United Nations Optional Protocol to the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).
 Plibersek said that acceding to the Optional Protocol "will send a strong message that Australia is serious about promoting gender equality and that we are prepared to be judged by international human rights standards."

+Plibersek played a key role in designing and securing Australia's first paid parental leave scheme.

+Plibersek also strengthened Australia's anti-people trafficking strategy, with a focus on better supporting victims including women in the sex industry.

+As Shadow Minister for Women, Plibersek also committed the Labor Opposition to expanding access to abortions by making termination services legal in all taxpayer-funded hospitals.
+This policy was later dumped from Labor's election commitments under Albanese.

+In Opposition, Plibersek supported women's economic security by committing the Labor Opposition to the removal of the $450 per month minimum income threshold for eligibility for the superannuation guarantee, a policy later adopted by the Liberal Government.

+Plibersek also committed to forcing companies with over one thousand employees to disclose the gap in salaries between male and female staff.
+This was dismissed by the Morrison Liberal Government at the time as setting "one set of employees against another".